agile-learning-institute/mentorHub/README.md

 - Select an issue that is **On Deck** and move it to **Active** to start your work.
 - If you need clarification about the issue, leave a comment on the issue with your question.
 - If someone is already assigned to the issue, check with them on how to contribute.
-- If no one is assigned to the issue, assign it to yourself.
+- Assign the issue to yourself.
 - Create a branch in the repository, name the branch with a -issueNN suffix
 - Create a draft PR to ask for reviews or guidance
 - After you have fully tested your changes, change the PR from draft to open and ask for reviews.